ghostery/ghostery-dnr-extension/README.md

+This repository was moved to [Ghostery Browser Extension](https://github.com/ghostery/ghostery-extension) monorepo
+---

 # Ghostery DNR Extension

 Ghostery helps you browse smarter by giving you control over ads and tracking technologies to speed up page loads, eliminate clutter, and protect your data.